junxit/us-congress-bills-113/metadata.md

 - 2013-02-15 — Introduced in House
 - 2013-02-15 — Introduced in House
 - 2013-02-15 — Referred to the House Committee on Science, Space, and Technology.
+- 2013-03-14 — Committee Consideration and Mark-up Session Held.
+- 2013-03-14 — Ordered to be Reported (Amended) by Voice Vote.
+- 2013-04-11 — Placed on the Union Calendar, Calendar No. 19.
+- 2013-04-11 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+113-33.
+- 2013-04-11 — Reported (Amended) by the Committee on Science, Space, and Technology.
+H. Rept.
+113-33.